 "This breezy, light, just-for-fun piece is high-spirited and snappy.
 An interest in football is not a prerequisite to enjoy this show!
 The script and score score touchdowns (that’s a football term)!” –Cabaret Exchange

 “Intelligent and witty… pure camp, in the best sense of the word!” –NY Theater

 "It's not often that fans of Theater Talk and Monday Night Football converge, but that just might happen at Fantasy Football: The Musical?." –The New York Times

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for Fantasy Football: The Musical? include:
+The production materials for Fantasy Football: The Musical? include: